risterb/World-Layoffs-Analysis/README.md

 	WHERE SUBSTRING(`date`,1,7) IS NOT NULL
 	GROUP BY years, stage_category;

 The results show that public companies lead the layoffs waves each year in 2020, 2022 and 2023 with an upward trend once the pandemic crisis had settled.
-Conversely, companies in early and growth stages conducted more layoffs at the start of the pandemic, and later settled when restritictions were lifted.
+Conversely, companies in early and growth stages conducted more layoffs at the start of the pandemic, and later settled when restrictions were lifted.